 Thanks to both parent breeds, the Staffy Bull Pit is large and stocky.
 These two parent breeds are more similar than you think.
-In fact, both the Staffordshire and the American Pit trace their ancestry to the same old style English Bulldogs.
+In fact, both the Staffordshire and the APBT can trace their ancestry back to the same old style English Bulldogs.

 English Bulldogs were crossbred with Terrier dogs to add qualities such as courage, which made the bull-and-terrier dogs excel at controlling and fighting bulls (often to the death).
 Today, the Staffy Bull Pit is more about love than fights.